Former AT&T building in downtown Arlington Heights to get new life

 Springing hopes on an infusion of daytime downtown office workers, the village board this week endorsed the developer's application for a Cook County Class 7c property tax break, which would lower assessment levels for five years.

-Officials predict once fully reoccupied, the office building could host some 80 workers.
+Officials predict that once fully reoccupied, the office building could host some 80 workers.

 "The downtown area is an area that we need those daytime jobs to support the lunchtime businesses, whether they're restaurants, retail or others," said Charles Witherington-Perkins, the village's director of planning and community development.
 "There have been a lot of different interested parties that have looked at (the building) and walked away from it for various reasons.
 It does entail a big investment."

 Ketone plans to offer for lease a combination of coworking offices, office suites ranging from 1,000 to 15,000 square feet, studios and meeting rooms.
-Between the two floors, there's more than 31,000 square feet of leasable space available, and nearly 10,000 square feet in the basement.
+Between the two floors, there's more than 31,000 square feet of leasable space available, as well as nearly 10,000 square feet in the basement.

 Some streetside retail also is possible, the developer added.